mpoojaverma/AI-FOR-HEALTH-RISK-PREDICTION/README.md

 ---

-## Disclaimer
+## Disclaimer and Educational Context

-This system is for **educational purposes only** and should not be used for real medical diagnosis.
+This system is for **educational purposes only** and should not be used for real medical diagnosis. *Developed as part of Artificial Intelligence coursework.*

 ---